The term “workplace culture” can sometimes be misunderstood or pigeonholed.

 It can take 3-5 years to create a long-lasting positive change to workplace culture but only a couple of days to ruin it.
 Leaders who fail to make culture count in their organisation will inevitably face the serious issues associated with a toxic workplace culture.

-My advice to employers, directors, executives and HR Managers is to take a holistic approach to achieving your desired organisational culture.
+Our advice to employers, directors, executives and HR Managers is to take a holistic approach to achieving your desired organisational culture.
 This means looking at the whole picture and using a range of tools and strategies.

-MAKING CULTURE COUNT is a training and development program designed to support leaders to proactively and consistently manage their workplace culture, including how to identify and mitigate the risks of a toxic workplace.
+MAKING CULTURE COUNT is a training and development program offered by WorkPlacePLUS, designed to support leaders to proactively and consistently manage their workplace culture, including how to identify and mitigate the risks of a toxic workplace.
 This program includes best practice tools for managing workplace conflict and fostering long term cultural change.

 For more information, please contact us today.